 L'Académie is a critically acclaimed period chamber orchestra based in Boston.
-The heart of the organization resides in its community driven, weekly chamber music concerts by professional, world-class musicians for health institutions in the Greater Boston area such as Dana-Farber Cancer Institute and Boston Children’s Hospital.
+The heart of the organization resides in its community driven, weekly chamber music concerts by professional, world-class musicians for health institutions.

 L'Académie is the only chamber orchestra in the country whose sole mission is to contribute to the improvement of patient care through live chamber music concerts in hospitals as a holistic approach to healing.